hack3rvaillant/yala-rails/README.md

 ## Installing / Getting started

+Make sure your version of yarn is > 2.0
+If not `yarn set version berry`
 Here's a brief intro about what a developer must do in order to start developing the project further: